bincrafters/conan-abseil/README.md

     $ mkdir build && cd build && conan install ..

 Note: It is recommended that you run conan install from a build directory and not the root of the project directory.
 This is because conan generates *conanbuildinfo* files specific to a single build configuration which by default comes from an autodetected default profile located in ~/.conan/profiles/default .
 If you pass different build configuration options to conan install, it will generate different *conanbuildinfo* files.
-Thus, they shoudl not be added to the root of the project, nor committed to git.
+Thus, they should not be added to the root of the project, nor committed to git.

 ## For Packagers: Publish this Package